 What is Wattleseed?

 Wattleseed is a nutritious roasted grain (acacia seeds) which boasts an amazing coffee, chocolate, hazelnut flavour which can be used in both savory and sweet dishes.
-Edible wattleseed comes from a relatively small number of acacia trees which bear edible leguminous seed pods.
+Edible wattleseed comes from a small number of acacia trees which bear edible leguminous seed pods.

 There are over 700 species of acacia and the majority of them have poisonous seeds, so one must be absolutely sure the variety being eaten is not toxic.